 Myers, now executive director of the Family Education Centre in Brampton, Ont., says even with older kids, finances are still top of mind — between school trips and sports gear, not to mention looming university bills.
 “We need to balance that with ensuring our kids get the same opportunities as other children their age.”

 “People think it’s three kids, so it’s three times the cost,” says Kostiuk, a support coordinator for the Twins, Triplets & More Association of Calgary.
-But she says the real cost of multiples can be a lot higher, especially for those families who can’t get around without a minivan or triple stroller.
+But she says the real cost of multiples can be much higher, especially for those families who can’t get around without a minivan or triple stroller or who need to have triple bunk beds fit in one room.
 Items like a top-quality breast pump and numerous change tables throughout the house can really increase the expense, she says.

 Kindergarten presents a dilemma for parents: Do the multiples head for separate classes or stay together?
 “Many schools have a system where multiples are separated,” says Haddon.
 But this isn’t always ideal for kids dealing with the “firsts” of kindergarten, she adds.
 “They have to leave mom and dad, there’s the noise, the rules, taking turns…it’s scary and traumatic for young children.
 Then they’re separated from each other.”
 Haddon favours keeping multiples together for the first few years.

 The question becomes more complicated if there are more siblings than classes, says Kostiuk.
-With triplets, “if you have only two classrooms, who do you decide gets split up?”
-Walker’s triplets were placed in the same kindergarten class, but headed for three separate classrooms in grade one.
-“It has helped to reduce a bit of their sibling rivalry,” she says.
+With triplets, “If you have only two classrooms, who do you decide gets split up?”
+Walker’s triplets were placed in the same kindergarten class but headed for three separate classrooms in grade one.
+“It has helped to reduce some of their sibling rivalry,” she says.
 “It’s been enriching for our family — they come home and tell their own stories.”

 For some multiples families, the everyday challenges are complicated by special needs, a higher risk with two, three or more babies.
 Myers’ quads were born at just 27 weeks — one of them has severe hearing loss and another mild cerebral palsy.
 “It takes getting used to all the other people who become part of your life, for example, the therapists and specialists,” says Myers.
 She says tackling problems early helped her kids reach their potential and get comfortable with who they are.